Finding relevant cards and tags...

 Yes, the order of the cards and tags returned does matter.
 Cards and tags returned first are those that we consider most relevant, while those returned after are decreasingly less relevant.

-Will You Support New Versions of AnKing as they're Released?
+Will You Support New Versions of the AnKing and other decks as they're Released?

 Yes!
-As new versions of AnKing are released, we aim to provide support for them within the week that they are released.
+As new versions of AnKing and other relevant are released, we aim to provide support for them within the week.

 Can I Give Feedback?